dyreschlock/pocket-extras/README.md

 For example: For `Super Puzzle Fighter II X' Prime (Euro 2100823)`, the rom is named `spf2xe.rom`.
 Previously, for `Super Puzzle Fighter II X' Prime (Euro 2100823) [CB V.1]` it would use the same name.
 I changed it so it now makes this rom: `spf2xec1.rom`.
 The JSON files in the repo will look for this rom.

 For every JSON files I have in the repo, I've also included the MRA file.
+And, each JSON has the corresponding Presets.